 What is the Sony A90J OLED?
-The A90J (or AJ90, as it's called outside of the US) is set to be Sony's flagship 4K OLED TV for 2021 – and there are plenty of reasons to pay attention to it if you're in the market for a new high-end set this year.
+The A90J (or AJ90, as it's called outside of the US and UK) is Sony's flagship 4K OLED TV for 2021 – and there are plenty of reasons to pay attention to it if you're in the market for a new high-end set this year.

 Sony has great form when it comes to OLED TVs.
 While it doesn't have quite the breadth of models found with LG, say, the two or three OLEDs it puts out each year are ostensibly quality pieces.